How Long Will My Puppy Poop Worms After Deworming?

 After the first treatment, puppies should be dewormed every 2–4 weeks until they are 16 weeks old.

-Younger puppies are more vulnerable to reinfections because of their underdeveloped immune systems.
+Younger puppies are more vulnerable to reinfections because of their underdeveloped immune systems and their tendency to explore their environment with their mouths.

-Once your puppy turns four months old, veterinarians recommend deworming every 3–6 months to prevent reinfections and maintain overall health.
+Once your puppy turns 4 months old, veterinarians recommend deworming every 3–6 months to prevent reinfections and maintain overall health.

 Deworming Side Effects